Rights and Wellbeing at Work

 Established by the UN Global Compact and UN Women, The Women's Empowerment Principles (WEPs) serve as guidelines that will help your leaders, HR professionals, and change agents to promote gender equality and empowerment in the workplace.
 Adopting these principles involves six main stages: Consider, Sign, Activate, Engage, Sustain, and Report.
 Towards helping you understand and progress through these stages, the WEPs has created a comprehensive brochure that features tools, examples, insights, and other resources.

-This report from the World Economic Forum can help you understand the gap in workforce gender parity over time.
-The first part examines the gender gap between countries and where progress has been made in recent decades, and the second part examines various workforce-related gender gaps, such as representation in the workforce, in leadership roles, and across industries.
+This comprehensive report from the World Economic Forum can help you understand the gap in workforce gender parity over time.
+The first part examines the gender gap between countries and where progress has been made in recent decades, and the second part examines economic and leadership gaps and explores the ways in which they're constraining growth and skewing the technology transition.
 This guide will be most useful to senior leaders and HR professionals interested in understanding and challenging gender inequity within their business and beyond.

 Progress on the Sustainable Development Goals: The Gender Snapshot 2023